 One killed and 48 wounded when forces fired on crowd overrunning aid site, Gaza officials say

-- Israeli Prime Minister Netanyahu acknowledged momentary loss of control at the distribution point but said the situation was brought under control, while UN officials condemned the aid mechanism for exposing people to injury and questioned its ability to meet Gaza's needs.
+- Israeli Prime Minister Netanyahu stated there was a momentary loss of control at the distribution point but that the situation was brought under control, while U.N. officials highlighted the new system's dangers to civilians.

 Chaos marks rollout of aid distribution in Gaza by US-Israel sponsored private foundation